arensburger/TEdiscovery/README.md

 TEdiscovery
 ===========

-scripts and programs to look for TEs, used for Sandfly work.
-More primitive version used for Anopheles
+Original descriptin: scripts and programs to look for TEs, used for Sandfly work.
+More primitive version used for Anopheles Oct 2018 added scripts te_clusters.pl and distance-graphs.pl from other repositories